mnot/I-D/cache-header/draft.md

 * HIT_REFRESH_NOT_MODIFIED - The cache had a stale stored response, went forward to validate it, and used the stored response to satisfy the request
 * HIT_REFRESH_STALE - The cache had a stale stored response, went forward to validate it, and encountered a problem, so the stored response was used to satisfy the request
 * MISS - The cache did not have a stored response, so the request was forwarded
-* MISS_CLIENT - The cache had a stored response, but the client included directives (e.g., Pragma, Cache-Control) that prevented its use, so the request was forwarded
+* MISS_CLIENT - The client included request directives (e.g., Pragma, Cache-Control) that prevented the cache from returning a response, so the request was forwarded
 * BYPASS - The cache was configured to forward the request without attempting to use a stored response
 * ERROR - The cache was unable to use a stored response or obtain one by going forward